tuneinsight/sdk-datasource/pkg/sdk/README.md

 If the operation outputs data objects, those must be of the type `sdk.DataObject`, with the shared ID and output name provided by the client.

-### Use the plugin in GeCo
+### Use the plugin in Tune Insight Note

-The plugin compiled into a `.so` file should be loaded in GeCo using `datamanager.LoadDataSourcePlugin()`.
+The plugin compiled into a `.so` file must be placed under the `plugins/datasources` directory of the TI Note.
-Then a data source with its configuration can be added in the data manager with `datamanager.NewDataSource()`.
-The `Query()` function is then exposed through the GeCo API.
+The plugin is then dynamically loaded at TI Note startup, after which it will be possible to instantiate, query, and manage data sources of the newly defined type throug the TI Note API.